cagetest/condense/README.md

 ```

 The script outputs two files, namely `complete_providers.json` and `complete_urls.json`, that associates CDN providers with a list of domains, and a CDN domain with the provider name, respectively.

+## Disclaimer

+Most of these provider JSONs are sourced from the internet and various blog posts.
+Some of them may be inaccurate, some may no longer work, some may not have ever worked.
+Please do submit an issue and/or pull request had you find more CDN/domains.